relvaner/actor4j-core/Fallback.md

 ## Cluster configuration ##

-In a cluster, `actor4j` can also be operated.
-A tomcat server is in generally used.
 A server node can be addressed via a `REST API` ([see the current specification](http://docs.actor4j.apiary.io)) or over a websocket connection.
 The servers in the cluster exchange messages via websocket connections.
 Of course access to a server node is also possible over a client API.
 The websocket approach is similar to the REST API (see Fig. 5).
+A web template for a `Tomcat` server node can be found under: [actor4j-web-template](https://github.com/relvaner/actor4j-web-template).

 <img src="doc/images/rest api.png" alt="Representation of the basic calls to the actor4j REST API" width="730" height="64"/>